 Coronavirus Roundup: News About the Outbreak that Matters to Feds

 There’s a lot to keep track of.
-Here’s a list of news updates and stories you may have missed.
+Here’s today’s list of news updates and stories you may have missed.